 French language activists say government can give Tylenol with American packaging to children if they can read their temperature in French

-“Keeping children out of the is important, but not as important as preserving the French cultural identity,” says French language activist Luc Belanger, referring to the record numbers of children in the ICU due to a lack of children’s Tylenol with dual English/French packaging, which is the only kind that can legally be sold in the country.
+“Keeping children out of the hospital is important, but not as important as preserving the French cultural identity,” says French language activist Luc Belanger, referring to the record numbers of children in the ICU due to a lack of children’s Tylenol with dual English/French packaging, which is the only kind that can legally be sold in the country.

-While Canadian parents and the Canadian government have both welcomed the generous concession from Canada’s French language activists, the new program has not been without its bumps.
+While Canadian and the Canadian government have both welcomed the generous concession from Canada’s French language activists, the new program has not been without its bumps.

 “Cent…quatre…point…sept?” utters six-year-old BC boy Noah Weber, drifting in and out of consciousness, as a representative from Heritage Canada observes on Zoom.